jeffmcmahan/STYLE/README.md

 # STYLE

-SPAs build on React make stylesheet includes obtrusive and clunky.
+SPAs built on React make stylesheet includes obtrusive and clunky.
 Inline styles are more easily maintained, but you forfeit pseudo-elements and pseudo-classes and take a performance hit.
-Solutions like [JSS](http://cssinjs.org/?v=v6.2.0) cost significant bytes and add execution time, simply to turn JSON into CSS (and CSS-as-JSON is ugly).
+Solutions like [JSS](http://cssinjs.org/?v=v6.2.0) cost significant bytes and add execution time, mostly to turn ugly JSON into style blocks.

 ## API
 Use template literals to author your CSS, pass it to STYLE to be injected as `<style>` blocks into the document `<head>`.